Lucasfilm studio wins appeal of pregnancy discrimination verdict

 Angela Alioto, an attorney for Veronese, said she was considering whether to appeal the case to the California Supreme Court or proceed with a retrial.

-Walt Disney Co (DIS.N) announced in November it was buying Lucasfilm for $4 billion.
+Walt Disney Co announced in November it was buying Lucasfilm for $4 billion.

 (Reporting By Lisa Richwine; Editing by Chris Gallagher)